5 steps to a robust corrective action process

 Who needs a corrective action process?

-A formal corrective action process (CAPA) is required by the medical device quality standard ISO 13485, and is also specified in FDA 21 CFR Part 820.
+A formal corrective action process is required by the medical device quality standard ISO 13485, and is also specified in the FDA QMSR for medical devices.

-Although ISO 9001 does not have a formal requirement for a CAPA system, the standard does specify an organisation should have a way to respond to non-conformities and take action to control, correct them and eliminate their causes.
-As a result, most businesses looking to gain ISO 9001 would look to put in place a documented CAPA process.
+Although ISO 9001 does not formally require a CAPA process, it does expect organisations to respond to non-conformities and take action to eliminate their causes.
+That’s why many businesses working toward ISO 9001 certification also adopt a documented CAPA approach.

 How are defects identified through your product cycle?